 10 Ways a Yes Today Prepares Your Kid for a No Tomorrow!

 We’ve been traveling so much recently that all my latest blog posts are on travel tips.
 But since modern parenting is the heart of my blog, I’ve been thinking about what particular aspect to write about now that the travel posts are done.
-I was lost in this thought while scrolling through my social media when I came across this video I’ve shared below and then it hit me!
+And then it hit me!
+While I was going through photos of Karma running, playing & getting messy on this trip, I realised how I have changed as a parent over the last year.
 A year ago I was a no-mom raising a no-kid and I decided to switch.
 Becoming a #YesMom took some effort and understanding but I can see a positive impact on Karma.

 So this is what I want to talk about today.
 My journey from a mom who said no to everything for trivial reasons to self-realisation where the impact of what I was doing suddenly jumped up in my face.